-- (i).
-Preparation of detailed Action Plan for implementation of the Strategy. - (ii).
-Identifying national and global best practice and prepare tool kits for their replication by the States - (iii).
-Benchmarking State policies and standards and prepare model policies and standards - (iv).
-Capacity Building measures including setting up of Resource Centres and Centres of Excellence - (v).
-Facilitating adoption of digital technologies for sustainable tourism - (vi).
-Formulation of dedicated scheme to support development of sustainable tourism in the Country - (vii).
-Any other support, which can facilitate the Ministry of Tourism in development of sustainable tourism in the Country.
+- (i) Preparation of a detailed Action Plan for the implementation of the Strategy. - (ii) Identifying national and global best practices and preparing tool kits for their replication by the States

+- (iii) Benchmarking State policies and standards and preparing model policies and standards - (iv) Capacity Building measures including setting up Resource Centres and Centres of Excellence - (v) Facilitating the adoption of digital technologies for sustainable tourism - (vi) Formulation of a dedicated scheme to support the development of sustainable tourism in the Country - (vii) Any other support, which can facilitate the Ministry of Tourism in the development of sustainable tourism in the Country.

 The Nodal agency will set up appropriate structures and professional staffing for supporting the Ministry of Tourism in the implementation of the strategy.
-The Ministry will provide necessary budgetary support to the Nodal Agency through various schemes for promotion and development of tourism.
+The Ministry will provide necessary budgetary support to the Nodal Agency through various schemes for the promotion and development of tourism.